“Is Raw Milk Safe?”

 “Pasteurization destroys enzymes, diminishes vitamin content, denatures fragile milk proteins, destroys vitamins C, B12 and B6, kills beneficial bacteria, promotes pathogens and is associated with allergies, increased tooth decay, colic in infants, growth problems in children, osteoporosis, arthritis, heart disease and cancer.
 Calves fed pasteurized milk do poorly and many die before maturity.”

-But what “If I at least drink any kind of cow’s milk.
-Can’t I can get at least get a good source of calcium to build strong bones and good teeth?”
+You may be wondering, “what if I at least drink any kind of cow’s milk.
+Can’t I can get at least a good source of calcium to build strong bones and good teeth?”

 Pasteurized milk leaches calcium from the body since this enzyme-less artificial, modern food can’t be easily metabolized.
 So basically, the processes of removal from the blood takes a lot of calcium stores from the teeth and bones.